ssimplexity/CS492_spring2026/README.md

 - 18 May: Gomory-Hu tree and 2(-2/k)-approximation for k-way Cut.
 Approximation for cut problems.
 LP-based rounding.
 Chapter 12 from Vazirani.
 - 20 May: No lecture.
 Interview for Graduate school admission.
 - 25 May: No lecture.
 Public holiday.
-- 27 May: More on cut problems.
-LP-based rounding.
+- 27 May: LP-based rounding (More on cut problems).
 Chapter 1.7 and 5.1-5.5 from Williamson and Shmoys.
-- 1 June: Primal-dual method.
-Chapter 7.3 from Williamson and Shmoys, and Chapter 13.1 from Vazirani.
+- 1 June: - 27 May: LP-based rounding (More on cut problems).
+Chapter 1.7 and 5.1-5.5 from Williamson and Shmoys.
 - 3 June: No lecture.
 Election day.
 - 8 June: Primal-dual method.
+Chapter 7.3 from Williamson and Shmoys, and Chapter 13.1 from Vazirani.
+- 10 June: Primal-dual method.
 Chapter 7.4 from Williamson and Shmoys, and Chapter 18 from Vazirani.
-- 10 June: buffer
 - 15-19 June: Final exam period.